iamnottheway/WeX/README.md

 # Wex : Python weather extractor :earth_americas::sun_with_face::cloud:

-Weather Extractor(Wex) is a python library to extract weather data from a string.
-Wex searches for a city name in a string and gets you the current weather conditions.
+Weather Extractor(Wex) is a python library which uses NLP to give you the weather forecast.
+You give it a string and it gives you the data.

 Wex is built for Weather Bots.
 A Weather Bot can figure out what the text says.Wex is built to make it easier for people to build weatherbots which can get the weather.